Crespo-Otero-group/fromage/doc/source/gloss.rst

 Throughout this documentation, we employ terms and abbreviations which may not be immediately clear to the new user.
 Herein is a compiled list of important terms accompanied by brief descriptions.
-Furthur discussion for many of these terms is included in the user documentation.
+Further discussion for many of these terms is included in the user documentation.